 The late rapper/actor Tupac Shakur was also said to have adopted a persona in his music that he discovered in a movie, playing the role of Bishop, a thug-like character in Juice.
 Whether this is true of 2Pac is debated in hip hop circles, but what is not debated is that Cube's portrayal of himself in his music is entirely fictional.

 Unlike Cube, Jay Rock actually has real street experience.
 This is probably why Ice Cube was afraid of Jay performing at the Paid Dues Festival with him as confirmed by the show organizer, Murs.
 Since Jay was absent at the festival due to Ice Cube's fear, Cube decided he was safe in talking about Jay while on stage.

 What else would you expect from a man with millions of dollars in his bank account who comes from a two-parent household and some college experience?
 Certainly not what he raps about!
 Cube wouldn't jeopardize his fame and money by doing anything other than playing the 20-year-old Ice Cube "gangster" role.
 In a sense, Jay Rock was blackballed due to Ice Cube.
 The criticism New West artists level at Cube is absolutely correct.

 Like Father, Like Sons

-Although Cube has been married for sometime, he loves to talk about b***hes the same way he did back in the late '80s when he was a teenager.
-He recently dedicated "Nothing Like LA" to his wife, whom he says has been down since 1989.
+Although Cube has been married for some time, he loves to talk about b***hes the same way he did back in the late '80s when he was a teenager.
+He dedicated "Nothing Like LA" to his wife, whom he says has been down since 1989.
 She must be so proud of the way her husband has her boys following in the family business.

 With all due respect, Cube's sons aren't anything special in today's music climate.
 Even though their dad is a bigshot in the music industry, they still haven't done anything major, which should tell you something.